What you and your clients need to know about the Paycheck Protection Program loan

 In addition, reductions to employee head counts or wages may impact your client’s loan forgiveness.

-The loan forgiveness amount may be reduced if the average number of full-time employees (FTE) employed by your client during the 8-week period after disbursement is less than the average number of FTEs your client employed per month between either Feb.
+The loan forgiveness amount may be reduced if the average number of full-time employees (FTE) employed by your client during their covered period disbursement is less than the average number of FTEs your client employed per month between either Feb.
 15, 2019, and June 30, 2019, or Jan.
 1, 2020, and Feb.
 29, 2020.
-Most borrowers can choose which time period to use for comparison, but seasonal employers must use Feb.
-15, 2019, to June 30, 2019.
+Seasonal applicants may choose either of the above reference periods or any consecutive 12-week period between May 1, 2019, and Sept.
+15, 2019.

-Additionally, the loan forgiveness amount may also be reduced if your client decreases total salary or wages for any employee during the 8-week period after disbursement by more than 25%, as compared to the most recent full quarter before the 8-week period.
+The loan forgiveness amount may also be reduced if your client decreases total salary or wages for any employee during their covered period after disbursement by more than 25%, as compared to the first quarter of 2020.
 This forgiveness reduction does not apply to reductions associated with employees who had salary or wages higher than $100,000 in 2019.

 The forgivable loan amount will not be impacted by a reduction in FTEs, or salary and wages, occurring between Feb.
-15, 2020, and April 26, 2020, as long as the reduction is eliminated by June 30, 2020.
-An exception to this reduction rule may apply if your client offered an employee their job back after letting them go, but the employee declined the offer to return to work.
-Please refer to the latest guidance from the SBA and Treasury.
+15, 2020, and April 26, 2020, as long as the reduction is eliminated by the date you submit your application for loan forgiveness or Dec.
+31, 2020, whichever comes first.

 This content is for information purposes only and should not be considered legal, accounting, or tax advice, or a substitute for obtaining such advice specific to your business.
 Additional information and exceptions may apply.
 Applicable laws may vary by state or locality.
 No assurance is given that the information is comprehensive in its coverage or that it is suitable in dealing with a client’s particular situation.
 Intuit Inc. does not have any responsibility for updating or revising any information presented herein.
 Accordingly, the information provided should not be relied upon as a substitute for independent research.
 Intuit Inc. does not warrant that the material contained herein will continue to be accurate, nor that it is completely free of errors when published.
 Readers should verify statements before relying on them.